 This number calculates only the recommended carbohydrates intake, which is not necessarily the same as the recommended water intake.
 In case you need more water during training, you can take a water bottle with you in addition to the sports drink, or dilute the sports drink.
 Manufacturers might tell you that diluting sports drinks with water is not good, as it compromises the optimal content and taste, but this advice is biased.
 They are worried that diluting drinks will damage their sales.

 When a sports drink contains too many carbohydrates, its absorption slows down.
 It means that your body doesn’t hydrate as fast as you’d expect, and it can also lead to gastrointestinal problems.
 Therefore the best sports drink are not the ones with the highest percentage of carbohydrates, but the right percentage.

 Often you see the label “Isotonic” on sports drink.
 Isotonic means that the concentration of dissolved substances (carbohydrates and salts) in the sports drink is the same as the concentration of dissolved substances in the blood.
 Which means that it contains the maximal amounts of energy without compromising absorption speed.

-Normally, sports drink of 6-8% carbohydrates are considered isotonic, however, research shows that this guideline may not be true for all brands.
+Normally, sports drinks of 6-8% carbohydrates are considered isotonic, however, research shows that this guideline may not be true for all brands.
 Don’t trust the “isotonic” label on your sports drink.
-If you experience upset stomach or dry mouth during training after drinking sports drink, diluting it can solve the problem.
+If you experience an upset stomach or a dry mouth during training after drinking a sports drink, diluting it can solve the problem.
 It might be that the concentration of dissolved substances is a little too high to be isotonic.